EPFL-LCSB/remind/README.rst

 The next step is to use the built community model and reconstruct the interaction networks with a user defined objective function via the ILP formulation.
 For this you can refer to the `run_ilp_tutorial_community_model.py <https://github.com/EPFL-LCSB/remind/blob/master/python/remind/projects/tutorial/run_ilp_tutorial_community_model.py>`_ script. for various objective functions.
-To run for the indicated objective functions run the following bash script.
+To run for the indicated objective functions run the following bash script, which runs for three different objective functions, and generates alternative patters based on different integer cuts, which is commented in the bash file.
+For each run the simulation takes around 2-10 minutes depending on the objective funciton (e.g. depending on the number of alternatives to exhaust)

 .. code:: bash